-Robin is a freelance journalist and a university educator.
+A third-generation Californian, Robin is a freelance journalist and a university educator.
+English is her native language.
 Her work has appeared in The Huffington Post, USA Today, The Washington Post, Politiken, Berlingske, Kristeligt Dagblad and Information.
 She has been interviewed in Danish by P1 Morgen, P1 Orientering, Radio 24/7, Ritzau and Kristeligt Dagblad on U.S. legal, political and social issues and about events in Denmark by CTV National News, the most watched broadcast in Canada.

-In 2014, Robin was hired by the Danish Broadcasting Corporation’s flagship TV program, DR2 Deadline, as a U.S. expert to help produce coverage of the U.S. midterm elections.
+Robin’s television work includes being hired by the British Broadcasting Company (BBC) for coverage of Denmark and by the Danish Broadcasting Corporation’s flagship TV debate program, DR2 Deadline for coverage of USA.
 Previously, she served a stint at DR2 Dagen, an international TV news program.
 Her most successful pitch was of then U.S. Ambassador Rufus Gifford who, for the first time ever, talked on live television about what it was like to grow up homosexual.
-Gifford is now running for the U.S. Congress.
+Gifford then starred in a reality TV show about his ambassadorship.
+He is now running for U.S. Congress.

-A third-generation Californian, Robin has worked as a lawyer in Silicon Valley and as a lobbyist in Washington, D.C. for four years .
+Robin has also worked as a lawyer in Silicon Valley and as a lobbyist in Washington, D.C..
 She has an M.S. from Columbia Graduate School of Journalism, a J.D. from Columbia Law School, both in New York City, and a Ph.D. from Copenhagen Business School, where she was assistant professor.